skip to content

 • Registrar of the Teachers Registration Board

-• Registrar of the Education and Early Childhood Services Registration and Standards Board of South Australia
+• a Registrar of the Education and Early Childhood Services Registration and Standards Board of South Australia

 • a person employed in the Office of the Director of Public Prosecutions as a witness assistance officer.